If you like riding horses the Big Island has got you covered, saddle up!

 Several ranches offer the opportunity to explore their (often very large) range as part of a guided horseback riding tour.
 Trails take you through the pastures with spectacular views of the coastline and peaks.
 It is also possible to see other spectacular parts of the Big Island, such as the spectacular Waipiʻo valley close to Waimea or the lush rainforest around Hilo.

-We list and shortly describe the horseback riding tour companies on the Big Island below ordered by location:
+We list and shortly describe the horseback riding tour companies on the Big Island below:

 Horseback riding tours in Waipiʻo valley